 Yesterday, as promised, we chickened out of traveling.
 Hardly a cloud to be found, but too dang windy for our taste.
 The next week or so looks like good traveling so why be miserable?
 So instead we Mini-Pearled around.
-Here’s where our marina would go if we weren’t also too chicken to open that B & B.
+We checked out what’d be the backside of our B & B if we weren’t also too chicken to open that B & B.

 Whilst we pondered the possibilities—and pondered the foolishness of even considering the possibilities—we had a delicious dinner on the waterfront deck of the only restaurant in town where we hadn’t already eaten.
 The deck was full of boaters, and as generally is the case we all started talking.
 At an adjacent table sat two sailing couples.
 Turns out they cruised down the rivers last fall.
 Hey, we cruised down the rivers last fall too!
 They had a sad story about how their sailboat—Fair Wind—sank on the Tennessee River and was salvaged at Cuba Landing.
 Hey, we cruised down the Tennessee River and stopped at Cuba Landing too!
 Small world.
 Wait a second.
 Come to think of it, when we pulled in to Cuba Landing, a sailboat named Fair Wind had just been hauled out and wrapped in tarps and was sitting on the bottom right next to us.
 Yup, same boat.
 We even had a picture to prove it.